 To provide an educational forum for parishioners and the local community to learn and discuss in an open and intelligent manner about current social justice issues with the purpose of raising awareness and encouraging action

-- Assist in the planning of Living Justice Speaker Series
+2013-2014 Living Justice Speaker Series Calendar

 Thank you to all who participated and supported our series for 2011-2012.
 We hope you continue to engage in discussions locally in our community on immigration and the death penalty.
-Below you'll find an audio recording of Sr. Helen Prejean's talk from March 28 and some photos.
+Click here to listen to a recording of Sr. Helen's talk.